blog-dovydasvenckus/blog/_posts/2020-07-12-one-psu-two-fried-cpus.md

 And for almost past two month's I have lived with crappy CPU, with noticeably lower multitasking performance.
 And on top of that, I have lost perfectly functioning parts that I bought with my hard-earned money.

-But on the bright side, I will have reason to upgrade to AMD Ryzen 4000 series CPU, when they come out.
+But on the bright side, I have a new case and a reason to upgrade to AMD Ryzen 5000 series CPU.

-I have contacted Fractal design support about fried CPU's by their product.
-I doubt that I'll get any compensation.

 **But I'll keep updating this blog post with my experience with their support.**